Numeric Entry Question Type: Introduction

 Numeric Entry Question Type: Tolerances & Significant Figures

 In addition to waiting to round off your answer, another useful technique is to ensure you are properly using significant figures to express your final answer.
-In general, keeping several more significant figures in each step than are necessary in your final answer is a helpful technique to ensure your answer falls within the proper tolerance.
+In general, keeping several more significant figures in each step than are necessary in your final answer will help ensure your answer falls within the proper tolerance.
 For example, if your final answer will require 3 significant figures, you should keep your intermediate step answers to at least 5 significant figures.
 This helps to minimize the chances that your final answer would be outside the 2% tolerance and consequently marked incorrect.

 Although a specific problem may not request your answer be expressed with appropriate significant figures, it is always good practice to do so.